 Although rare, some health conditions that have been seen in Coton de Tulears include:

-- Luxating patellas: Otherwise known as knees that "slip" in and out of place.
+- Luxating patellas: Otherwise known as knees that slip in and out of place.
 This condition can affect any smaller breed, so it's important to prevent your dog from jumping off high surfaces when they're young and their joints are still developing.

 - Hip dysplasia: Otherwise known as weakness in the hip joints.
-This condition is hereditary—and most breeds will not breed dogs with hip dysplasia—but it can be worsened by environmental factors.
+This condition is hereditary—and most breeders will not breed dogs with hip dysplasia—but it can be worsened by environmental factors.
 Be on the lookout for symptoms like weakness, discomfort, or lameness.

 Ethical, reputable breeders take steps to ensure healthy litters—but that's not a guarantee against certain health conditions.
 It's important to know the signs and symptoms of conditions that may affect your dog, so you can take action should they arise.

 Due to their smaller size and lower energy levels, Coton de Tulears should be fed approximately 3/4 cups of high-quality, high-protein dog food—divided into two equal meals—per day.
 The exact amount depends on your dog's age, activity levels, and sex.
 If you're unsure exactly how much to feed your Coton, talk to your veterinarian about a healthy diet for your dog.